simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 really meaningful: you should expect the contribution of the memory consumption of the snapshots to be @f$ @mbox{number of processes}
 @times @mbox{stack size} @times @mbox{number of states} @f$.

-The ``model-check/sparse-checkpoint`` can be used to reduce the memory consumption by trying to share memory between the different snapshots.

 When compiled against the model checker, the stacks are not protected with guards: if the stack size is too small for your